Urunov/Java-Core-Projects/README.md

 ------------

 ### Short Example of Polymorphism in Java
 *In the example below of polymorphism as an OOP concept in Java, we have two classes: Person and Employee.
-The Employee class inherits from the Person class by using the keyword extends.
+The Employee class inherits from the Person class by using the keyword **extends**.
 Here, the child class overrides the parent class.*

 ```java
 class Person {